 The Consumer Technology Association (CTA) defines 4K UHD as displaying 8 million pixels on the screen.
 But not all “4K” projection technologies actually deliver these 4K UHD-specified 8 million pixels to the screen; some deliver only 4 million pixels.
 To leverage the enormous detail available in 4K UHD content, it’s obviously critical to display all 8 million pixels.
 Check the specification of the technology you plan to use.
 Look for the UHD acronym.

 Part of the mission of displaying 4K UHD content is to get all of the detail to the screen cost-effectively.
-Extremely high-quality, full 8 million pixels 4K UHD projection can be very cost-effective by using each imager element to create multiple pixels on the screen.
+Extremely high-quality, full 8 million pixels 4K UHD projection can be very cost-effective by using the imager element to create multiple pixels on the screen.
 This is made possible through a combination of extremely fast pixels and advanced signal processing.
 DLP 4K UHD technology uses advanced image-processing algorithms to craft a clear, crisp, precise high-resolution picture.

 4K content is full of rich, vibrant detail.
 With the right 4K UHD projection technology, that detail becomes evident in valuable ways.
 Think about how display is used in the business world.
 During a presentation, you want everyone in the room to be able to see the detail on a given slide.
-How many times have you seen a slide comprising a dense spreadsheet and strained to see the numbers?
+How many times have you seen a slide with a dense spreadsheet and strained to see the numbers?

 Digital signage allows businesses or organizations to convey real-time information in a public setting, like in a restaurant or on a billboard.
 4K UHD delivers immersive detail and big displays, both great ways to convey information.

 Laser TV is a 4K UHD ultra-short throw-projection display that specializes in displaying content such as streaming on-demand video in ambient light conditions like your living room.
-Consumers can place the product on the floor facing a wall and project a 100-inch or larger display, either onto a special ambient-light rejection screen or just a wall.
+Consumers can place the product on the floor and project a 100-inch or larger display, either onto a special ambient-light rejection screen or just a wall.
 Laser TVs are designed for a modern lifestyle, delivering very large displays while still being portable.
 They display 4K UHD content typically using DLP technology imagers in order to maximize the immersive detail within the content.